GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Automated Verification Framework

 We implement \citeb in Python with asynchronous I/O (asyncio) for concurrent API requests, enabling efficient parallel processing of multiple citations.
-Below, we detail each key component.

-\textbf{Parsing and Verification Services.} For parsing, we use GROBID~\cite{grobid-client-python} as the primary parser and a Qwen3-Flash~\cite{bai2023qwen} based LLM reparser for cases with parsing failures, extracting structured metadata via a JSON schema.
-For verification, we employ multiple sources: we construct a local DBLP database by parsing the DBLP XML dump, enabling efficient local verification queries; we also access Google Scholar and Google Search through the ScrapingDog API proxy~\cite{scrapingdog} for searching recent or non-indexed papers.

 \textbf{Similarity Computation and Threshold Selection.} For similarity-based classification, we normalize titles and compute Levenshtein distance\cite{levenshtein1966binary} (using the highest similarity among all retrieved candidates).
-We set the classification threshold to $\theta = 0.9$, roughly corresponding to a one--two word difference in a long title.
+We set the classification threshold to $\theta = 0.9$, roughly corresponding to a one or two word difference in a long title.
 We validate this choice based on the subsequent experiments in \cref{sec:llm_results} and \cref{sec:archival_results}, using the empirical CDF of title similarity for real-paper citations and LLM-generated citations (\Cref{fig:llm_papers_similarity_ecdf}).
 Real-paper similarities remain near 1.0: only 0.4\% fall at or below 0.9, and the small tail below 1.0 is largely attributable to noise (OCR errors, hyphenation, minor typos).
 In contrast, LLM-generated citations rise gradually, with 50.3\% at or below 0.9, validating $\theta = 0.9$ as a threshold that preserves high recall for real papers while filtering low-similarity hallucinations.

-\textbf{Practical Considerations.} Key implementation choices include semaphore-based rate limiting (default: 10 concurrent requests) to respect API quotas; batch processing of entire directories with progress tracking and incremental result export; and CSV export with columns for final status, diagnosis, similarity scores, and matched external reference metadata.
-Taken together, these design and engineering choices make \citeb a practical, scalable, and robust verification system for large-scale citation analysis, enabling both our subsequent experiments and real-world deployment.
+\textbf{Practical Considerations.} We use semaphore-based rate limiting (10 concurrent requests by default) to respect API quotas, batch-process entire directories with progress tracking and incremental export, and output results as CSV with columns for status, diagnosis, similarity scores, and matched metadata.
+These choices aim to balance throughput, cost, and usability for large-scale citation verification.